magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/index.md

-The ThingsBoard **Guides** can help you to get familiar with ThingsBoard platform.
+The IoT Hub **Guides** can help you to get familiar with IoT Hub platform.

 #### Contents